Monday, 28 August 2017

 http://www.victoriacrossonline.co.uk/khudadad-khan-vc/4587318329

-The following link gives the list of Victoria Crosses on display in Imperial War Museum, London, including the Medal of Khudadad Khan:
+The following link gives the list of Victoria Crosses on display in the Imperial War Museum, London, including the Medal of Khudadad Khan:

 http://www.victoriacrossonline.co.uk/imperial-war-museum-london/4588853536